What are My College Savings Options? Answers from a Private Wealth Advisor

 Plans are linear.
 Design is complex.

 The best path forward is getting personalized education funding advice within the context of your broader wealth plan.
 At Monument Wealth Management, we believe that life, like money, is complex.
 That’s why we dispel the typical financial plan.
-Our team uses an in-depth process we call Private Wealth Design to create a solution that takes into account everything that matters most to you.
 We use our planning and modeling software to build and review different scenarios with conforming investment plans and portfolios.
 We review the advantages, disadvantages, and probability of success for each, then fine-tune them until we create one that best meets your goals.
 Then, we revisit the plan together regularly to adjust as you and the world evolve.

 Want to learn more about college saving strategies and 529 plans?